Meet the cast of A Christmas Carol on BBC One

 Who’s Lottie / The Spirit of Christmas Current?
 The Spirit of Christmas Current is the entity that takes Scrooge round city in (what’s then) the current, handing Scrooge his second ethical lesson.
 This new adaptation provides an additional twist – the spirit is the ghost of Scrooge’s useless sister, Lottie.

-- Why the BBC’s A Christmas Carol has made a large change to this main character
+- Why the BBC’s A Christmas Carol has made an enormous change to this main character

 What has Charlotte Riley been in earlier than?
-Charlotte Riley is most recognisable for her roles as Catherine Earnshaw in ITV’s 2009 Wuthering Heights adaptation, and as Sarah Hurst within the 2008 comedy Simple Advantage.
-She has additionally had roles in movies comparable to Fringe of Tomorrow and London Has Fallen, and performed the lead within the short-lived BBC journo drama Press.
-She had beforehand labored with A Christmas Carol author Steven Knight on Peaky Blinders, taking part in Might Carleton.
+Charlotte Riley is most recognisable for her roles as Catherine Earnshaw in ITV’s 2009 Wuthering Heights adaptation, and as Sarah Hurst within the 2008 comedy Straightforward Advantage.
+She has additionally had roles in movies corresponding to Fringe of Tomorrow and London Has Fallen, and performed the lead within the short-lived BBC journo drama Press.
+She had beforehand labored with A Christmas Carol author Steven Knight on Peaky Blinders, enjoying Could Carleton.

 Vinette Robinson performs Mary Cratchit